Wendi Bradshaw

 What are your long term goals?

-To complete the pieces started and be diligent in ascribing myself daily writing time
+To complete the pieces started and be diligent in ascribing myself daily writing time.
+Amongst other creative pursuits.

 What is your writing regime?